5 Must-Do Hikes in Nitmiluk National Park – Nitmiluk Gorge & More

 Waleka Walk

-The Waleka Walk is a 14km one-way walk that takes you to spectacular views of the second gorge from Jeddas Rock and the upper gorge area.
-Traverses the sandstone escarpment through rock platforms and gullies.
-This trail can take 2-3 days to complete.
+The Waleka Walk is a 18 km one-way walk with beautiful views of the second gorge from Jeddas Rock and the upper gorge area.
+This difficult wilderness trail takes you from Pat’s Lookout to the 8th Gorge Walk, traversing the sandstone escarpment through rock platforms and gullies.

 Image by @oliver.risi on IG